singamravibabu/devDev/literals.md

 "welcome'       # Wrong: throws an error
 "487"           # string with 3 characters
-"Hello@123-777" # sttring contains letter, numbers, and special characters
+"Hello@123-777" # sttring contains letter, numbers, and special characters ""              # empty string
+''              # empty string
 ```

 ### Boolean literals
 - Boolean values are two: True and False
-- They are used in decision making and contrlo flow of the program.
+- They are used in decision making and control flow of the program.
 ```
 True
 False